Tips

 TL;DR

-• Audit the last 30 to 90 days of tickets and searches, then prioritize the top 10 repeat issues.
+• Review the last 30 to 90 days of tickets and searches, then prioritize the top repeat issues.

-• Turn repeat questions into short, scannable help center articles with the fix at the top.
+• Turn those issues into short, scannable articles with the fix near the top.

 Why support tickets pile up in the first place